Great Migration Wildlife Safari – Experience the trek of

 April to May

-With the beginning of the long rainy season in April and May, the herds will start to move on in search of fresh grasses and water.
-The herds can often be found around Moru Kopjes and the western part of Central Serengeti.
-With a little luck, you will be able to see large wildebeest herds joined by zebras and gazelles in long series trekking through the Serengeti.
+With the beginning of the long rainy season, the herds will start to move on in search of fresh grasses and water.
+They can often be found around Moru Kopjes and the western part of Serengeti.
+With a little luck, you will be able to see large wildebeest herds joined by zebras and gazelles trekking in long series.